tensorush/Awesome-Jai-Programming/20-05-12-First-Private-Beta-Session.md

 ### 32) Entry Point

-Like if there's a hashbang at the top of a file, then the default is no output.
-A better solution is to set a variable that we started with a hashbang and the default meta-program can, then, set the build type to no output.
+Like if there's a shebang at the top of a file, then the default is no output.
+A better solution is to set a variable that we started with a shebang and the default meta-program can, then, set the build type to no output.

 ### 33) Targeting Consoles